aws-samples/psp-reusable-artifacts/README.md

 ## Environment Variables

-Export the following terraform variables (you can also set a tfvars file):
+Replace the **variables.tfvars** file with the following content:

-- TF_VAR_controlplaneaccountid: AWS Account ID where you want to deploy your PSP Control Plane cluster
+- **controlplaneaccountid**: AWS Account ID where you want to deploy your PSP Control Plane cluster

-- TF_VAR_vpcid: VPC ID where you want to deploy your PSP Control Plane cluster
+- **vpcid**: VPC ID where you want to deploy your PSP Control Plane cluster

-- TF_VAR_privatesubnetids_nodes: Array of Subnet IDs where your EKS Nodes will have the primary interface (outside VPC communication).
+- **privatesubnetids_nodes**: Array of Subnet IDs where your EKS Nodes will have the primary interface (outside VPC communication).
 It is recommended to be on at least 3 different AZs.

-- TF_VAR_privatesubnetids_pods: Array of Subnet IDs where VPC-CNI will allocate IPs for Pods.
+- **privatesubnetids_pods**: Array of Subnet IDs where VPC-CNI will allocate IPs for Pods.
 It is recommended to use CGNAT IPs of RFC6598 (100.64.0.0/10).
 It is recommended to be on at least 3 different AZs.
-- TF_VAR_publicsubnetids: Array of Subnet IDs to be used by External Load Balancers.
+- **publicsubnetids**: Array of Subnet IDs to be used by External Load Balancers.
 It is recommended to be on at least 3 different AZs.
-- TF_VAR_gitops_addons_org: Your Git Organization URL for your Platform Addons (eg.: https://github.com/aws-samples)
+- **gitops_addons_org**: Your Git Organization URL for your Platform Addons (eg.: git@github.com:aws-samples)
-- TF_VAR_gitops_addons_repo: Name of your Platform Addons repo (eg.: eks-blueprints-add-ons)
+- **gitops_addons_repo**: Name of your Platform Addons repo (eg.: eks-blueprints-add-ons)
-- TF_VAR_gitops_addons_revision: Git repository revision/branch/ref for your Platform Addons (eg.: main)
+- **gitops_addons_revision**: Git repository revision/branch/ref for your Platform Addons (eg.: main)
-- TF_VAR_gitops_workload_org: Your Git Organization URL for your Platform Workloads (eg.: https://github.com/aws-samples)
+- **gitops_workload_org**: Your Git Organization URL for your Platform Workloads (eg.: https://github.com/aws-samples)
-- TF_VAR_gitops_workload_repo: Name of your Platform Workloads repo (eg.: eks-blueprints-add-ons)
+- **gitops_workload_repo**: Name of your Platform Workloads repo (eg.: eks-blueprints-add-ons)
-- TF_VAR_gitops_workload_revision: Git repository revision/branch/ref for your Platform Workloads (eg.: main)
+- **gitops_workload_revision**: Git repository revision/branch/ref for your Platform Workloads (eg.: main)

 OPTIONAL (if using AWS Identity Center integration)
-- TF_VAR_MANAGEMENTACCOUNTID: Your Managements Account ID
+- **managementaccountid**: Your Managements Account ID

+You can also export the variables manually using the following commands:
 ```bash
 export TF_VAR_controlplaneaccountid=CONTROLPLANE_ACCOUNT_ID
 export TF_VAR_vpcid=VPC_ID